lucasbrasilino/website/_posts/2020-09-12-Installing-cocotb-with-pyenv-on-ubuntu.md

 If for any reason you use an older distribution, chances are that you also want to use a software like `jupiter`, `numpy` or `TensorFlow` that might ask for an updated Python version.
-You are in a dilemma: *"if I update, I break the system, if not, I can't use cool softwares out there."*
+You are in a dilemma: *"if I update, I break the system, if not, I can't use cool software out there."*

 Enter   [**Pyenv**](https://github.com/pyenv/pyenv){:target="_blank"}.
 It   was developed to resolve  that problem.
 You can install as  many Python versions you